 How much money is your organization leaving on the table by not being more effective at leveraging data and analytics to power your business?

 There are lots of great insights in this report.
-One of my favorites is the Analytics Impact Index which shows the “potential percentage profitability gap” of Laggards, Followers, and Explorers vis-à-vis Analytics Leaders (see Figure 1)!
+One of my favorites is the Analytics Impact Index which shows the potential profitability gap of Laggards, Followers, and Explorers vis-a-vis Analytics Leaders (see Figure 1)!

 Figure 1: Analytics Impact Index by Kearney